 Mississippi Sports Betting – Bet On Sports Legally In MS

 The Magnolia State has joined other US states which provide legal sports betting options at the state level.
-This means MS residents can bet on their beloved college teams or any team from around the world through state-licensed sportsbook at Mississippi casinos in addition to reputable offshore sportsbooks that are operating legally outside of the United States.
+This means MS residents can bet on their beloved college teams or any sports team from around the world through state-licensed sportsbook at Mississippi casinos in addition to reputable international sportsbooks that are operating legally outside of the United States.

 Mississippi was among the first states in the US to legalize and launch sports betting in 2018 after the Supreme Court ruled PASPA unconstitutional.
-Domestic sports wagering options were launched August 1st in 2018 and are available at this moment in MS land-based casinos with limited mobile sports wagering capabilities.
+Domestic sports wagering options were launched on August 1st in 2018 and are available at this moment in MS land-based casinos with limited mobile sports wagering capabilities.

 Is Sports Betting Legal In Mississippi?

 Yes, as of late 2018 Mississippi legalized and launched their domestic betting options for MS residents and state visitors to enjoy.
 Mississippi state laws do not directly prohibit the use of internet-based offshore sportsbooks for betting or do US federal gambling laws.
 Therefore, MS players are free to use the offshore online sportsbooks recommended here in addition to domestic state-licensed brick and mortar sports betting options.